Ludaxord/ConceptEngine/README.md

 # Concept Engine

-Game engine based on Graphics API in domain platform:
+Game engine project, focused on develop cross-platform games and implements many types of AI used in game development.

 # Platforms